Contender: Cinematographer Sam Levy - Lady Bird - Below the Line

 The film’s arc illustrates the evolving relationship between Lady Bird and her mother.
 The two characters have a “certain physicality in common.”
 “When Lady Bird learns how to drive, she’s on the same roads, sitting in the same position and holding the steering wheel in the same way.”

-They shot with Panavision Super Speed lenses, which were “amazing and very unpredictable.
-Because they’re lower performing lenses that flare more easily than modern ones, and the contrast is a bit flatter, grain and noise are more perceptible in the mid-tones than in shadow areas.
-It’s not that those lenses are grainy, but used in the way that we did, it definitely contributed to the disintegration, which gets us back to the aesthetic of memory.”

 Regarding the collaboration with the creative team, Levy expresses emphatically how “it really was a very harmonious group.
 We worked together really well.”
-Chris Jones (production designer) and April Napler (costume designer), who are “former punk rockers, had a very strong design point of view about what it means to be a teenager – the aesthetic of the teenager as reflected in Lady Bird’s bedroom, bonfires, and the thrift store clothes she would wear.”
-Because Levy gave them his shot list book with visual references, “everything just kind of folded into place.”
+Chris Jones (production designer) and April Napler (costume designer), who are “former punk rockers, had a very strong design point of view about what it means to be a teenager–the aesthetic as reflected in Lady Bird’s bedroom, bonfires, and the thrift store clothes she would wear.” ”

-Levy speaks highly of his gaffer, Jerry Mundy, who had been the gaffer on the TV show Glee.
+Levy speaks highly of his gaffer, Jerry Mundy, who had been the gaffer on the TV’s “Glee.”
 “He was brilliant because he’s very experienced in theatrical lighting,” which came in handy for the high school play and prom scenes, where they used all LED theatrical lighting units.
-The day scenes were lit with HMIs, and for night interior work they “used muslin Jem Balls and bounced tungsten Fresnels.”
+The day scenes were lit with HMIs, and for night interior work they used muslin Jem Balls and bounced tungsten Fresnels.

 Levy absolutely loved working with Gerwig.
-He attributes the incredible naturalistic tone of the dialogue and performances to the way Greta Gerwig writes.
-“Greta’s language and dialogue are so musical,” says Levy.
+He attributes the incredible naturalistic tone of the dialogue and performances to the way Gerwig writes.
+“Greta’s language and dialogue are so musical,” concluded Levy.
 “What the characters are saying is almost like another element of the sound design, so that what they’re saying doesn’t sound like most dialogue.”
-Levy expresses that Gerwig is a “great leader.
+Levy expressed that Gerwig is a “great leader.
 She’s extremely humble and respectful, very collaborative, and, above all, a brilliant filmmaker.”